AprilRobotics/apriltag/README.md

 Install
 =======

-Officially only Linux operating systems are supported, although users have had success installing on Windows too.
+Officially only Linux operating systems are supported.
+In many Linux distributions apriltag is available in the system package manager, and installing the packages from your distribution is recommended.

+## Building from source
+Users have reported success building from source on Linux AND on Windows.

 The default installation will place headers in /usr/local/include and shared library in /usr/local/lib.
 It also installs a pkg-config script into /usr/local/lib/pkgconfig and will install a python wrapper if python3 is installed.